Women's rights: World Bank

 A 2019 report from the World Bank found that women have full legal rights to men in only six countries: Belgium, Denmark, France, Latvia, Luxembourg and Sweden.

+Woman, Life, Freedom

+Kurdistani Iraqi women and Iranian women used this movement, in 2021 and 2022, in an anti-government uprising.

 Human rights

 United Nations convention

 The Universal Declaration of Human Rights, adopted in 1948, enshrines "the equal rights of men and women", and addressed both equality and equity issues.

 In 1979, the United Nations General Assembly adopted the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) for legal implementation of the Declaration on the Elimination of Discrimination against Women.
 Described as an international bill of rights for women, it came into force on 3 September 1981.
 The UN member states that have not ratified the convention are Iran, Palau, Somalia, Sudan, Tonga, and the United States.
 Niue and the Vatican City, which are non-member states, have also not ratified it.
 The latest state to become a party to the convention is South Sudan, on 30 April 2015.

 The Convention defines discrimination against women in the following terms:

 Any distinction, exclusion or restriction made on the basis of sex which has the effect or purpose of impairing or nullifying the recognition, enjoyment or exercise by women, irrespective of their marital status, on a basis of equality of men and women, of human rights and fundamental freedoms in the political, economic, social, cultural, civil or any other field.

 It also establishes an agenda of action for putting an end to sex-based discrimination for which states ratifying the convention are required to enshrine gender equality into their domestic legislation, repeal all discriminatory provisions in their laws, and enact new provisions to guard against discrimination against women.
 They must also establish tribunals and public institutions to guarantee women effective protection against discrimination, and take steps to eliminate all forms of discrimination practiced against women by individuals, organizations, and enterprises.